bootstrap-vue/bootstrap-vue/src/components/form-rating/README.md

 By default `<b-form-rating>` uses the [Bootstrap Icons](/docs/icons) icons `'star'`, `'star-half'`, `'star-fill'`, and the icon `'x'` (for the optional clear button).
 You can specify alternate Bootstrap Icons to use via the `icon-empty`, `icon-half`, `icon-full`, and `icon-clear` props.
-These props accept a Bootstrap Icon <samp>kebab-case</samp> name, and requires that the corresponsiding icon component be registered/installed either locally or globally.
+These props accept a Bootstrap Icon <samp>kebab-case</samp> name, and requires that the corresponding icon component be registered/installed either locally or globally.

 ```html
 <template>